Fledgling (Butler novel): Vampire figure

 One of the most commented aspects of Fledgling is its unusual type of vampire, the result of Butler's fusion of vampire fiction with science fiction.
 While the Ina are simply another species coexisting with humanity, the traditional vampire's monstrosity and abnormality routinely symbolizes deviant sexuality and decadence, serves as a foil for humanity, or is a projection of repressed sexual desire or fear of sexual or racial contamination.

 Biological rather than supernatural, the Ina do not turn humans into vampires.
 They are not ruthless, threatening, predatory, intimidating, or generally antagonistic to humans.
 Instead, they create close-knit Ina-human communities where they cohabitate with selected humans in symbiotic relationships.
 In fact, as Pramrod Nayar notes, Butler creates an alternate history where humans and Ina have always coexisted in "non-hierarchic, interdependent and unified ecosystems".

-Aside from their unusual relationships with humans, the Ina is quite ordinary.
+Aside from their unusual relationships with humans, the Ina are quite ordinary.
 Steven Shaviro describes them as having "a culture, with laws and customs, kinship groups, a religion and ethics and a politics, and disputes and power struggles about all these things—just as any group of human beings does".
 Butler even renders the Ina less than perfect in that they are prone to the intolerance and bigotry usually reserved for humans.